rubenwiersma/gravo_mg/README.md

 This builds the Gravo MG C++ library and wraps it in a Python binding.
 The `-e` flag installs the package in the current folder, rather than your default Conda folder.

 ### Running the experiments
-First, [download the data](https://surfdrive.surf.nl/files/index.php/s/gOAGyWdSVJVPrBb), unzip, and place it in the `gravo-mg` folder.
+First, [download the data](https://surfdrive.surf.nl/files/index.php/s/gOAGyWdSVJVPrBb), unzip, and place it in the `gravo_mg` folder.
 The result should be a folder `data` in the root of this repository.

 You can run each experiment from the experiments folder, e.g.:
 ```bash